Truthfulness a virtue of human behavior

 “Indeed, this Quran guides to that which is most suitable and gives good tidings to the believers who do righteous deeds that they will have a great reward.”
 (Quran 17:9)

 Truthfulness is the backbone of any peaceful and sincere society.
 If all Muslims try to adopt this great and basic character, there is no doubt and no hurdle in the way of their success.
-Being truthful in all situations requires sincerity of hearts and limbs by the virtue of the fact that the heart can’t desire and the limbs can’t respond except for whatever pleases Allah.
-May Allah, the Almighty make us among the truthful in words, deeds and all situations and help us obey Him and those He has ordained us to obey.
+Being truthful in all situations requires sincerity of heart and limbs by virtue of the fact that the heart can’t desire and the limbs can’t respond except for whatever pleases Allah.
+May Allah, the Almighty, make us among the truthful in words, deeds and all situations and help us obey Him and those He has ordained us to obey.